 Designating an Acting Committee Chair:

-Students and must submit the Dissertation Committee Membership form to designate an acting chair.
+Students must submit the Dissertation Committee Membership form to designate an acting chair.
+This form should be completed and submitted to the ILS admin staff for review prior to submission of your candidacy application.

 Changing Dissertation Committee Members